 The majors offered by the Department of Chemistry rigorously prepare students to enter the chemical industry or graduate school and provide an excellent foundation for professional studies in medicine, law, and other areas.
 Students interested in chemistry/secondary education are encouraged to consider the five-year combined BS/MEd program.
-All majors are expected to join the American Chemical Society Student Affiliate chapter on campus.
 Majors include: